turbaevsky/indicators/doc/PI_DB_TS.md

 ### Performance Indicator Definition Interpretation Issues

-_In the Performance Indicator Reference Manual chapter for "UNPLANNED SCRAMS PER 7000 HOURS CRITICAL", a clarifying note states : "Each scram caused by intentional manual tripping of the turbine should be analysed to determine those which clearly involve a conscious decision by the operator to manually trip the turbine to protect important equipment or to minimize the effects of a transient.
+_In the Performance Indicator Reference Manual chapter for "UNPLANNED SCRAMS PER 7000 HOURS CRITICAL", a clarifying note states : "Each scram caused by intentional manual tripping of the turbine should be analysed to determine those which clearly involve a conscious decision by the operator to manually trip the turbine to protect important equipment or to minimise the effects of a transient.
 Scrams that involve such a decision are considered to be manual scrams."
 However, is the scram reported as a manual scram or automatic scram when the reactor scram is caused by the operator manually tripping the turbine unintentionally or unconsciously because of human error?_

-If an operator had no intention (did not involve a conscious decision) of tripping the turbine to protect important equipment or to minimize the effects of a transient (whether by human error or otherwise) and an automatic scram resulted from the operator actions, the reactor scram would be reported as an automatic scram.
-The clarifying note in the guidance is provided to characterize the intentional turbine trip that results in a reactor scram as "manual" because the intention of the operator was to protect important equipment or to minimize the effects of a transient by tripping the turbine and the reactor (in other words, it was a conscious decision).
+If an operator had no intention (did not involve a conscious decision) of tripping the turbine to protect important equipment or to minimise the effects of a transient (whether by human error or otherwise) and an automatic scram resulted from the operator actions, the reactor scram would be reported as an automatic scram.
+The clarifying note in the guidance is provided to characterise the intentional turbine trip that results in a reactor scram as "manual" because the intention of the operator was to protect important equipment or to minimise the effects of a transient by tripping the turbine and the reactor (in other words, it was a conscious decision).
 When an unintentional trip of the turbine results in a reactor scram, it is reported as